Codeception/Codeception/docs/modules/Db.md

 ### seeNumRecords

-Asserts that found number of records in database
+Asserts that the given number of records were found in the database.

 ``` php
 <?php